 - Record responses to experience and imagination and to observations of the natural and made environment

 - Gather resources and materials, using them to stimulate and develop ideas

 - Explore and use two and three dimensional media, working on a variety of scales

 - Review and modify their work as it progresses

 - Develop understanding of the work of artists, craftspeople and designers from a range of times and cultures and apply this to their work

 - Respond to and evaluate art, craft and design, including their own and the work of others.

-Educational visits are embedded through from nursery onwards and these allow the children to consolidate learning and improve knowledge, skills and understanding in these areas.
-Teaching through the Arts allows all children to experience success regardless of ability background of gender.
 Visits to local theatres, galleries, museums etc. will involve the children in activities that will encourage children, staff and families to engage in the arts/culture opportunities on offer in the region.
 Visits to museums and places of interest have taken place emphasising the importance of providing stimulating, meaningful, hands-on cultural activities for everyone.

 We have recently been awards the Artsmark gold award and we will be sharing practices between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practice and make a positive contribution to the Arts within all of the schools participating.
 By working alongside the partner schools and utilising the external expertise on offer form Culture Bridge North East, North Tyneside Learning Trust (music and art hub), local museums and galleries, other local arts and culture provider’s schools etc. we will all be able to make a positive impact on the already vibrant culture of the North East.